cameracode/ts-selenium/README.md

-# js-selenium
+# ts-selenium
- A simple exercise into JavaScript and Selenium
+ A simple exercise into TypeScript, Mocha, and Selenium